Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to stream in two different ways.
 Values which stream the full state of the node and Updates which streams only the updates that are made to the node.
 We learn about .astream which the asynchronous version of streaming which streams model output as they are being generated.

 **Tweaks:** Changed the model from openAI to GoogleAI and Gemini.
 Made changes in the messages and ids.

+## Lesson 2:
+We learn how to use breakpoints like  interrupt_before() and interrupt_after() to stop at a particular node.
+Then we use user_approval to involve human decision before calling a tool.

+**Tweaks:** Changed the model from openAI to GoogleAI and Gemini.
+Changed the tools.